Slow Travel in (early) retirement is how Earth Vagabonds roll

 Early retirement was an intentional decision.
 It took years of planning, saving and investing, and wise spending.
 It also took a shove from the universe.

 As we got closer to the time for a decision about early retirement, Ellen’s company laid her off.
-So, after some months of debate, we looked at that life-changing event as a shove from the Universe to live our dream of slow travel in early retirement.
+So, after some months of debate, we looked at that life-changing event as a shove from the Universe to live our dream of budget slow travel in early retirement.

 Life is Now is our mantra.